Last updated: December 2015

 3) Against a decision that the child has been found selective but the school is full.

 Appeal Panels can be organised in a variety of ways.
-All community schools in Kent and Medway will use Panels selected and trained by the Local Authority, but independent of the Education Department.
+All community and voluntary controlled schools in Kent and Medway will use Panels selected and trained by the Local Authority, but independent of the Education Department.
 The LA also provides clerks to administer the process and will manage all paperwork.

-Foundation and Voluntary Aided Schools in Kent may also use the services of Local Authority Panels, but have three alternative choices:
+Academies, Foundation and Voluntary Aided Schools in Kent may also use the services of Local Authority Panels, but those in Kent or Medway have three alternative choices:

 - A few schools use their own independent clerk to organise appeals and may recruit their own Independent panellists.